 Our Yoga & Meditation Teaching

 Yoga and meditation are spiritual practices that have existed for thousands of years, designed to free us from obstacles and liberate us from fear by bringing us into balance and harmony.
-Both practices give us the ability to enjoy life, fulfil our potential and find our true identity.
+Both practices give us the ability to enjoy life, fulfill our potential and find our true identity.

 Both yoga and meditation enable us to embark on a holistic spiritual journey by bringing our mind and body back to union and back to our true nature of being part of the whole.
 It gives us the tools for improving our relationships with our Self, with others, and with life by stripping away the illusions that shield us from connection.